 Hike!
-There's a real nice 45 minute / 1.5 mile hike around the lake.
+There's a woodsy 45 minute / 1.5 mile hike around the lake.

 Explore!
 Some ideas: Look for deer and see if you can spot a fawn.
 Listen for trains.
-How many fairies can you find on the fairy trail?
+Explore the gnome village under the big tree near the clubhouse.

 Are there any events for children?

 Parents of children have worked together to arrange special events for children.
 These vary from year to year, but have included making Father’s day and Mother’s day gifts, a choir at Christmas, a hay ride at Halloween, craft projects, a fishing tournament and others.

 Who will greet me when I get there?

 During the season, (mid-May to mid-September) there is a gatekeeper on duty who will answer when you ring the gate, welcome you, show you the clubhouse, and will happily arrange for a tour of the grounds if you wish.

 The clubhouse is a gathering area for information conversation, parties and meetings.
 It offers a sauna, bathrooms and showers, and is near the pool and beach.
 Some people watch television in the great room or check out the paperbacks on the bookshelves.There are comfortable chairs provided for great conversation areas.
 The members’ kitchen provides a good space to enjoy meals, either inside or at picnic tables.

 What ages are the people will I find at LOWC?